kgilbert78/file-upload-practice/README.md

   - set to raw, then select json from the dropdown to the right

   - body format should be `{ "document": "encoded-stuff-pasted-here" }`

+### Third App: keywords

+Created to replicate CLA DB problem with keyword data being split into one character for each keyword saved to the DB.

+Instructions are the same as for the First App (file_api) but with the endpoint as `http://localhost:8000/keywords/files/`